syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-Scrollhead.md

 ---
 layout: post
 title:  ScrollHead in PDF Viewer Xamarin.Forms | Syncfusion
+description:
-description: Working with ScrollHead
+Learn about Working with ScrollHead support in Syncfusion Xamarin Pdf Viewer (SfPdfViewer) control and more details.
 platform: Xamarin
 control: SfPdfViewer
 documentation: ug
 ---

-# Working with ScrollHead
+# Working with ScrollHead in Xamarin Pdf Viewer (SfPdfViewer)

 The scroll head in the [Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows users to easily scroll through and navigate to destination page in the PDF document.
 ScrollHead always appears on the right side of PDF Viewer.